tristynferreiro/SHARC-buoy-data-transmission/Software/encryption/README.md

 # Encryption #
 This contains both ChaCha20Poly1305 and RSA code.
-ChaCha20Poly1305 was the original algorithm chosen in the paper design, however the system was updated to utilize RSA for encryption in the first progress report.
+ChaCha20Poly1305 was the original algorithm chosen in the paper design, however the system was updated to utilize RSA for encryption in the first progress report. <br /><br />

 ## RSA #
 This contains all previous developed versions of the the RSA implementation needed for testing.
 These were created throughout the development of the final solution and serve a different function.
 The RSA implementation is based on that developed by Yiğit Usta available at https://github.com/yigitusta/RSA-Implementation. <br /><br />